This course includes a video to help you get ready for your upcoming workshop!

 Part of a leader’s job is to Reduce Friction (the F-Word), creating the right space so the team members can do their best work.
 Topic include: The PITA principle (what is the “pain in the a$#” your team members have to deal with?); and What would make work better? (the second question of Approachable Leadership).

 This Huddle teaches the Hero Assumption and the first question of Approachable Leaders, Do You Have What You Need?
 Topics include: The Hero Assumption; Recognizing Sources & Tendencies for assumptions; and Identify If/Then triggers to encourage choosing the Hero Assumption

 This Huddle teaches the 4 Execution Habits of Approachable Leaders.
 The habits are based on the C.O.P.E. model.
 Leaders C.O.P.E. with the overwhelming pressures on their time by focusing on the key habits of execution: Capture, Organize, Prioritize and Execute.

 What’s Next?
 This is where it all begins.
-You’ve experienced our Workshop or Keynote presentation and now are ready to take the next step to becoming an Approachable Leader.
-During this 30-day course you will start building the foundation of approachability.
-If you’re not sure about signing up for the course you can click below to download the Leader Survival Toolkit or the Slides from the Keynote Presentation.
+You’ve experienced our Workshop and now are ready to take the next step to becoming an Approachable Leader.
+During this 30-day course you will continue building the foundation of approachability.